redgeneLauren/HTMLcourse-sample/Content/EdittedBasicPageStructures.facts.md

 ### Facts for HTML Basic Page Structure

+1. HTML Terminology

-HTML stands for `Hypertext Markup Language`, the most widely used language for writing web pages.
+- HTML stands for `Hypertext Markup Language`, the most widely used language for writing web pages.

-HTML is a `Markup Language` that tells the web browser how to structure a text document using `tags`.
+- HTML is a `Markup Language` that tells the web browser how to structure a text document using `tags`.

-`Hypertext` refers to the way web pages are linked together.
+- `Hypertext` refers to the way web pages are linked together.

-HTML is composed of elements that structure the webpage and define its content.
+- HTML is composed of elements that structure the webpage and define its content.

-1. Tags and Element
+2. Tags and Element

 - Tags are element names enclosed in angle brackets `<>`.